Tara LaRosa: Personal life

 In January 2018, LaRosa participated in a sparring match against a comedian with no martial arts training named Kristopher Zylinski.
 The experiment was arranged by the Facebook page McDojoLife in response to Zylinski's messages in the comment section of an MMA article.
 The comment, which began "99% of women are too weak and lack the reflexes to do enough damage to stop 99% of men", was followed by a request to have Zylinski compete against a female MMA fighter, to which he replied "still 80/20 me."
 Anna Dempster and Sarah Patterson initially responded to the challenge but Tara LaRosa stepped in to replace them after each of them suffered an eye injury.
 On January 6, one hour before the fight, LaRosa and Zylinski were told by police that the event had been deemed illegal by Florida's State Athletics Commission.
 It was held later on and uploaded on January 22.
 It ended with Zylinski tapping out and stating that LaRosa won the fight due to better conditioning.

 LaRosa began attending right-wing events following her retirement in 2015.
 In November 2018, LaRosa spoke at a HimToo rally in Portland, organized by a member of the far-right group Patriot Prayer.
 LaRosa's presence at right wing events in Portland continued into 2019.
-Shortly after Veteran's Day, she was noted for subduing a counter-protestor while members of the Proud Boys filmed her and waited for police to arrive.
+Shortly after Veteran's Day, she was noted for subduing a counter-protester while members of the Proud Boys filmed her and waited for police to arrive.
 The woman being restrained was heard saying "I can't breathe", while LaRosa reported that she was bitten during the incident.
 Police recommended no arrests to either party but noted that "there are conflicting versions of the events".
 Since then LaRosa has become a close ally to the far-right group the Proud Boys as she supports their beliefs.
 LaRosa has also advanced conspiracy theories about the COVID-19 pandemic and the 2020 U.S. presidential election, and published a list of people who had signed a petition against Donald Trump which she falsely claimed was a list of anti-fascist activists.
 On Twitter she has also written that "a civil war is coming" and recommended her followers purchase weapons.
 LaRosa has been criticized, however, by other supporters of the Proud Boys who oppose women's involvement in the group.